-Nimono means simmered, boiled or stewed (niru) thing (mono).
+Nimono means simmered (niru) thing (mono).
 In this nimono dish, the chicken is first cooked skin-side down, generating a lot of oil.
 You can remove the excess oil with a paper towel if you like.
-The daikon will absorb all of the chicken and seasoning’s juices for a superb umami taste!
+The daikon will absorb all of the chicken and seasoning juices for a superb umami taste!

-Heat the vegetable oil in a pan or pot, then add the negi and ginger and lightly stir-fry.
+- Heat the vegetable oil in a pot or deep pan, then add the negi and ginger and lightly stir-fry.
 Add the chicken and cook until it changes colour.